finbourne/lusid-sdk-java-preview/sdk/docs/RelationshipDefinitionsApi.md

     RelationshipDefinitionsApi apiInstance = new RelationshipDefinitionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the specified relationship definition.
     String code = "code_example"; // String | The code of the specified relationship definition.
 Together with the domain and scope this uniquely              identifies the relationship definition.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the relationship definition.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the relationship definition.
 Defaults to return              the latest version of the definition if not specified. try {
       RelationshipDefinition result = apiInstance.getRelationshipDefinition(scope, code, asAt);
       System.out.println(result);